erfan-ops/erfan-ops/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm **Erfan** — a passionate developer focused on **image processing**, **GPU programming**, and **creative coding**.
-- 🔭 I’m currently working on **RetroShade**, a CUDA-accelerated image processing toolkit.
+- 🔭 I’m currently working on **RetroShade**, a GPU-accelerated image processing toolkit.
 [Check it out](https://github.com/erfan-ops/VideoEditorBeta)
 + 🔍 Browse all my projects on my [GitHub repositories](https://github.com/erfan-ops?tab=repositories)
 - 📫 How to reach me **m.erfan011karami@gmail.com**